brendancooley/tpsp/tpsp.md

 $$
 \text{Pr}\left( \frac{1}{\hat{c}_{ji}} \leq \frac{1}{\hat{c}} \right) = \hat{F}_{ji} \left( \frac{1}{\hat{c}} \right) = \exp \left( -\frac{1}{\hat{C}} \left( \frac{M_j}{M_i} \right)^{\gamma} Z_{ji}^{-\alpha} \hat{c}^{\eta} \right) .
 $$
-The parameters $\alpha$ and $\gamma$ govern the extent to which military advantage and geograpic proximity are converted into cost advantages.
+The parameters $\alpha$ and $\gamma$ govern the extent to which military advantage and geographic proximity are converted into cost advantages.
 If $\gamma$ is greater than zero, then military advantage reduces the costs of war.
-Similarly, if $\alpha$ is greater than zero, then war costs increase with geographic distance, consistent with a loss of strength gradient. $\hat{C}$ and $eta$ are global shape parameters that shift the cost distribution for all potential attackers.
+Similarly, if $\alpha$ is greater than zero, then war costs increase with geographic distance, consistent with a loss of strength gradient. $\hat{C}$ and $\eta$ are global shape parameters that shift the cost distribution for all potential attackers.

 Each government's objective function (\ref{eq:G}) in changes is
 \begin{equation} \label{eq:Ghat}